willcrichton/rust-api-type-patterns/src/main_idea.md

 * In an event listener, the event name (e.g. `"click"`) must be consistent with the event parameters (e.g. `mousex`).
 * In a state machine, the machine's state (e.g. `FileOpen`) must be consistent with the set of actions permissible on the machine (e.g. `.close()`).
 * In a function with variadic arguments, the order of arguments (e.g. `route("/:user/:message")`) must be consistent with the order of usage (e.g. `|u: User, m: Message|`).

+> Another way of interpreting this principle is "when multiple components must agree on aspects of an entity", which is known as [connascence](https://practicingruby.com/articles/connascence).

 Enforcing consistency is often easier in a **closed system**, where every piece is defined and no further ones can be added.
 For example, consider an (inefficient) event system with a fixed set of events: